-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Experimental medical and surgical procedures, equipment and medications.
-Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
-(See Chapter 3, Section 5 for more information on clinical research studies.)
-Fees charged for care by your immediate relatives or members of your household. √ Full-time nursing care in your home. ✓ Home-delivered meals Our plan provides some coverage for home-delivered meals as described in the Medical Benefits Chart.
-Homemaker services including basic household assistance, such as light housekeeping or light meal preparation. √ Naturopath services (uses natural or alternative treatments). √ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
-Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
-Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
-Covered only when medically necessary.
+Services not covered by Not covered under Covered only under specific

+Medicare any condition conditions

+Fees charged for care by your Not covered under

+immediate relatives or any condition

+members of your household.

+Full-time nursing care in your Not covered under

+home. any condition

+Home-delivered meals Our plan provides some coverage

+for home-delivered meals as

+described in the Medical Benefits

+Chart.

+Homemaker services including Not covered under

+basic household assistance, any condition

+such as light housekeeping or

+light meal preparation.

+Naturopath services (uses Not covered under

+natural or alternative any condition

+treatments).
+5 1 11

+Non-routine dental care Dental care required to treat

+illness or injury may be covered as inpatient or

+outpatient care.

+Orthopedic shoes or supportive Shoes that are part of a leg

+devices for the feet brace and are included in the

+cost of the brace.
+Orthopedic

+or therapeutic shoes for

+people with diabetic foot

+disease.

+Personal items in your room at Not covered under

+a hospital or a skilled nursing any condition

+facility, such as a telephone or

+a television.

+Private room in a hospital.
+Covered only when

+medically necessary.

+Reversal of sterilization Not covered under

+procedures and/or non- any condition

+prescription contraceptive

+supplies.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of sterilization procedures and/or non-prescription contraceptive supplies. √ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
 Our plan provides some coverage for non-Medicare covered routine chiropractic care as described in the Medical Benefits Chart.
 Routine dental care, such as cleanings, fillings or dentures.
 Our plan provides some coverage for non-Medicare covered routine dental services as described in the Medical Benefits Chart.
 Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
 Our plan provides some coverage for non-Medicare covered routine vision services as described in the Medical Benefits Chart.
-Routine foot care Routine hearing exams, Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Our plan provides some coverage for non-Medicare covered routine foot care as described in the Medical Benefits Chart hearing aids, or exams to fit hearing aids.
-Our plan provides some coverage for non-Medicare covered routine hearing exams, hearing aids, and exams to fit hearing aids as described in the Medical Benefits Chart
+Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Our plan provides some coverage for non-Medicare covered routine foot care as described in the Medical Benefits Chart.
+Routine hearing exams, hearing aids, or exams to fit hearing aids.
+Our plan provides some coverage for non-Medicare covered routine hearing exams, hearing aids, and exams to fit hearing aids as described in the Medical Benefits Chart.
+Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition